-When you’re expecting a baby, finding an experienced obstetrician who offers personalized, supportive care is one of the most important steps you can take.
-This ensures that you have a healthy pregnancy and the best possible labor and delivery experience.
-The Integrative Obstetrics team in Hackensack and Jersey City, New Jersey.
+When you’re expecting a baby, finding an experienced obstetrician who offers personalized, supportive care is one of the most important steps you can take to ensure that you have a healthy pregnancy and the best possible labor and delivery experience.
+Obstetricians are OB/GYN physicians who focus on obstetrics, the area of medicine associated with pregnancy and childbirth.
+Board-certified obstetrician and maternal-fetal medicine specialist Dr. Yaakov Abdelhak is the high-risk pregnancy expert at Integrative Obstetrics & Mindful Midwifery in Saddle River, Hackensack, and Jersey City, New Jersey.
 Call the office or book your appointment online today.

-If you’re over the age of 35, carrying multiple babies, have a chronic health condition, or have a history of miscarriage, preterm labor, or cesarean delivery, choosing an MFM obstetrician is the best choice you can make.
+Obstetricians are also the go-to experts for managing high-risk pregnancies, or those that require special monitoring due to the possibility of medical challenges before, during, or after delivery.
+If you are over the age of 35, carrying multiple babies, have a chronic health condition, or have a history of miscarriage, preterm labor, or cesarean delivery, choosing an MFM obstetrician is the best choice you can make.